 Tolerance of those of Different Faiths and Beliefs:

-This is achieved through enhancing our students understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
-Our students visit different places of Worship for example a Mosque and Synagogue after which discussions involving prejudices have followed then supported by learning in RE and PSHE.
+This is achieved through enhancing our pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
+Our pupils visit different places of Worship for example a Mosque and Synagogue after which discussions involving prejudices have followed then supported by learning in RE and PSHE.
 Events such as The World Cup and The Olympics are used as opportunities to study other countries.